Secure Milk Supply Plan

 Get Involved

-Dairy operations across Kansas are encouraged to participate in the voluntary Kansas Secure Milk Supply Plan process.
-Those wishing to start a plan or simply learn more about the process are encouraged to contact Kelly Oliver, animal health planner, Kansas Department of Agriculture, at Kelly.Oliver@ks.gov or 785-564-6608.
+Dairy operations across Kansas are encouraged to participate in the voluntary Secure Milk Supply plan process.
+Those wishing to start a plan or simply learn more about the process are encouraged to contact Kelly Oliver, Animal Health Planner, Kansas Department of Agriculture, at Kelly.Halbleib@ks.gov or 785-564-6608.

 Additional Resources